fuzzdotnet/Vaquita-iOS/README.md

 1. Clone this repository
 2. Open the `VaquitaWatch.xcodeproj` file in Xcode 14 or later.
-3. Build and run on an Apple Watch device or simulator (check project settings for minimum watchOS version).
+3. Build and run on an iOS device or simulator (check project settings for minimum iOS version, likely iOS 15+ based on initial README).

 ## Contributing